gabrielsoltz/metahub/README.md

 ## Short

-The default ouput.
-You get the findings title under each affected resource and the AwsAccountId, AwsAccountAlias, Region and ResourceType.
+The default output.
+You get the findings title under each affected resource and the `AwsAccountId`, `AwsAccountAlias`, `Region`, and `ResourceType`:

 ```
   "arn:aws:sagemaker:us-east-1:ofuscated:notebook-instance/ofuscated": {